 “Own Marketing to drive demand for the company's products and services through brand awareness, conversion to qualified leads and helping loyal customers refer others.”

-Define the success of the role
+Define success in the CMO role

 What outcomes do you expect the role to deliver?
 Ideally, pick your top 3-8.
 We like to use Objectives and Key Results (OKRs) to measure outcomes.

 Here are some example marketing outcomes you can use to define success for the role:

-- # of MQLs (New Leads delivered to Sales by Marketing)
+- # of MQLs (new leads delivered to sales by marketing)

-- Reach 50%+ of the Serviceable, Obtainable Market (SOM) that fits our Ideal Customer Profile (ICP) through effective Account-Based Marketing
+- Reach 50%+ of the Serviceable, Obtainable Market (SOM) that fits our Ideal Customer Profile (ICP) through effective Account-Based Marketing (ABM)

 - Drive brand awareness to get our company on stage at “XYZ” event (without paying)